hashicorp/http-echo/README.md

 ## 6. Step

-Configured jenkins controller with Github, Docker hub and Kubeconfig credentials and the neccssary global configuration environment and webhooks to trigger a build once a push is made to my repository branch ```release/dev``` [Learn more on jenkins pipeline](https://www.jenkins.io/doc/book/pipeline/)
+Configured jenkins controller with Github, Docker hub and Kubeconfig credentials and the neccssary global configuration environment and webhooks to trigger a build once a push is made to the repository branch ```release/dev``` [Learn more on jenkins pipeline](https://www.jenkins.io/doc/book/pipeline/)

 ## 7. Step